colleenxm/Enhanced_Pacman/README.md

  * Citations

 ## Overview
-I created a version of Pacman that takes a headshot of the user and replaces the pacman avatar with the user's face.
-For more information, see PROPOSAL.md.
+I created a version of Pacman that takes a photo of the user and replaces the pacman avatar with the user's face.
+This verson of Pacman also has a default version, where the pacman is just the default yellow pacman.

 ## Requirements
 * OpenFrameworks version 9.8 or higher.
 Notice that older versions of OpenFrameworks aren't guaranteed to work, as some versions appear to be quite different.
 To install OpenFrameworks, follow the instructions at http://openframeworks.cc/download/